Frequently Asked Questions

 Sea Lettuce - Ulva spp (probably Ulva fenestra)

-Generally speaking, we label our sea vegetables with a “best before” date of 3-5 years from harvest.
+and contains very little available moisture.
+This combination inhibits growth of bacteria, yeast, and molds, and ensures a prolonged shelf life.
+In general, we label our sea vegetables with a “best before” date of 3-5 years from harvest.
 This date can be found on a white "BEST BEFORE" sticker adhered to the package.
-However, just because your sea vegetables are past this date (or the sticker is missing) doesn’t mean they’re bad and should be thrown away.
-We’ve had customers report that dried kelp purchased over 10 years ago was still as good as the day they bought it.
-Ultimately, you’re the judge.
+If your sea vegetables are past this date (or the sticker is missing), that doesn’t mean they’re bad and should be thrown away.
+We’ve had customers report that dried kelp purchased over 10 years

 If your sea veggies get too dry and crispy, they can be rehydrated by adding a piece of lettuce, slice of apple or damp paper towel to the container for a day or two.
 Brittle kelp or Alaria can be lightly sprinkled or soaked until rehydrated to your preference.